 Ushio has received the first acceptance of its laser-assisted discharge produced (LDP) EUV light source.
 After 15 years of development, the company may earn a place in the EUV arena after all – in the mask shops, not the fab, though.

 In 2008, Japanese specialist lighting company Ushio acquired full ownership of XTreme Technologies.
-The German company, originally a joint venture between Lambda Physik and Jenoptik Laser, supplied the light sources for the first two EUV scanners ever built: ASML’s so-called alpha demo tools, which were installed at Imec in Leuven and CNSE in Albany to probe the new lithographic technique.
-Joining forces with Philips Lighting, Ushio aimed to scale up the demo technology to (much) high power levels.
+The German company, originally a joint venture between Lambda Physik and Jenoptik Laser, then joined forces with Philips Lighting, aiming to build the light sources for ASML’s EUV scanners.

 To produce EUV light, the partners bet on a technique called laser-assisted discharge plasma (LDP), which works by having two discs rotate in a bath of liquid tin, covering their surface with the metal.
 The film is evaporated with a laser and subsequently ‘ignited’ by an electric discharge.
 The resulting plasma emits EUV light.